SOX Compliance

 Accent Consulting has extensive experience with security and compliance in many areas.
 With our knowledge on SOX requirements, we are equipped to help you prepare for a SOX audit and can work with you to build and maintain compliance.

-Is This a Law?
+Is This A Law?

 In 2002, the United States Congress passed the Sarbanes-Oxley Act (SOX) to protect shareholders and the general public from accounting errors and fraudulent practices in enterprises, and to improve the accuracy of corporate disclosures.
 The act sets deadlines for compliance and publishes rules on requirements.
 Congressmen Paul Sarbanes and Michael Oxley drafted the act with the goal of improving accountability, in light of several financial scandals and compromises that have occurred in recent years.

-Contact Us For help with SOX compliance
+Contact Us For Help

 We can help you sort through the details, assess your current compliance status and help you reach the level of security you need.

-Give us a call (877-426-1337) or fill out the form below for more information:
+Give us a call at (877) 426-1337 or fill out the form below for more information: